rancher/docs/content/rke/v0.1.x/en/cert-mgmt/_index.md

 INFO[0050] [worker] Successfully restarted Worker Plane..
 ```

-### Rotating Cluster Certificates for a Specific Component
+### Rotating a Certificate on an Individual Service while using the same CA

-To rotate certificates for individual Kubernetes components, use the `--service` option when rotating certificates to specify which component.
-As always, the specified Kubernetes component is automatically restarted after the certificate is rotated.
+To rotate the certificate for an individual Kubernetes service, use the `--service` option when rotating certificates to specify the service.
+After the specified Kubernetes service has had its certificate rotated, it is automatically restarted to start using the new certificate.

-Example of rotating the certificate for only the `kubelet` component.
+Example of rotating the certificate for only the `kubelet`:

 ```
 $ rke cert rotate --service kubelet